-Remember that abrupt changes to your regular diet can result in severe health complications.
+So, it’s important to remember that abrupt changes to your regular diet can result in severe health complications.

 Before implementing an intermittent fasting plan, discuss the risk and benefits with your Doctor.
 This is especially important if you have a medical condition.

 Suffering from Diabetes can be a real hardship and controlling your blood sugar levels is no easy task.
-If you need a helping hand, I would recommend the most powerful all natural supplement for Diabetes, Glyco-Optimizer.
+If you need a helping hand, I would recommend the most powerful all-natural supplement for Diabetes, Glyco-Optimizer.
 This all-natural supplement restores normal blood sugar levels and can even reverse Type 2 Diabetes in 90 DAYS.